Capture of Al-Hinakiyah

-The Capture of Al Hinakiyah was a military engagement between the Saudi army led by Saud bin Abdulaziz and the Ottoman garrison, who were stationed at Al Hinakiyah, they successfully expelled the Ottoman garrison.
+The Capture of Al-Hinakiyah was a military engagement in the Ottoman–Wahhabi war between the Emirate of Diriyah's Wahhabi army led by Saud bin Abdulaziz and an Ottoman garrison stationed at Al Hinakiyah.

 Capture

 In the late of Rabi' al-Thani (April), Saud bin Abdulaziz, with a large army of 20,000 men, marched against the Ottoman-occupied fort of Al Hinakiyah, having already been captured by them after the Capture of Medina in late 1812.
 Al Hinaiyah fortress lies twenty leagues before Medina, and the Ottoman garrison was supported by the Harb tribe.
 Saud then decided to face off against the enemy tribe before heading to Al Hinakiya.
 Saud successfully captured the tribe's village, and the majority of them escaped.
 Saud looted their houses and captured their furniture.

 Saud marched to Al Hinakiyah; the Ottoman fort had 300 men and was led by Osman Kashif; the Ottomans resisted for some time but were forced to capitulate to the larger Saudi forces; and the garrison was promised a safe passage to Iraq, in which Saud gave his word and ordered Muhammad Bin Ali with some force to escort them safely there.
 Saud then marched to Medina and began raiding the Harb tribes.
 He then reached Mount Uhud where he met an Ottoman cavalry force and defeated them, killing thirty of them.